kevinpijning/pest-plugin-prompt/README.md

 #### `not` Modifier

 Negate any assertion by using the `not` modifier.
-This works just like Pest's `not` modifier.

 ```php
 prompt('Write a happy birthday message.')